 After tirelessly perusing the abundance of controversial topics that are found on various Internet forums or online magazine articles, I stumbled upon a contemporary social issue that I have been following for sometime now.
 The issue/problem with breeding orcas at SeaWorld.

-This topic is the perfect blend of my own general research interest in combination with a current-day social issue that I am interested in.
+This topic is the perfect blend of my own general research interest in combination with a current-day social issue that I am interested in.2.
+What are the preconceptions, previously held opinions and/or potential areas for

 personal bias that you should be aware of for Project 3?